How to effectively prevent tick infestations

 Choosing tick repellent clothing

 Tick repellent clothing is specifically designed to repel ticks and other biting insects.
 These garments are treated with insecticides, such as permethrin, which can kill or repel ticks upon contact.
-Consider investing in tick repellent clothing, such as shirts, pants, and socks, for added protection, particularly during outdoor activities in tick-prone areas.
+Consider investing in tick repellent clothing, such as shirts, pants, and socks, for added protection, particularly during in tick-prone areas.

 Effective use of insect repellents

 Insect repellents are an essential tool in preventing tick bites.
 When choosing an insect repellent, look for those containing active ingredients like DEET, picaridin, or IR3535, as these are known to repel ticks effectively.
-Apply the repellent to exposed skin, clothing, and , following the instructions on the product label.
+Apply the repellent to exposed skin, clothing, and outdoor gear, following the instructions on the product label.
 Reapply as necessary, especially after sweating or .

 Natural alternatives to chemical repellents